intel/llm-on-ray/docs/benchmark.md

 ## Overview

-`benchmark_serving.py` is a Python script used for benchmarking LLM-on-Ray serving system.
+The `benchmark_serving.py` script is designed for benchmarking the LLM-on-Ray serving system.
+This document outlines its key features, testing approach, and dataset information.

 ## Key Features